 Just back from the best trip to the Balkans and sharing our Croatia Island Hopping experience.
-When we were looking at Croatia as a destination, it seemed that you had 2 choices – either Croatia by land or Croatia by sea.
+When we were researching Croatia travel, it seemed that you had 2 choices – either Croatia by land or Croatia by sea.
 I’m happy to report that you can have it all – Croatia by land AND sea.
 It’s so much easier than you’d think.

-Just one word of warning from the California girl – there are no sand beaches in Croatia, on the islands or anywhere.
-They call them pebble beaches but they are really rocks.
-Because of that, people typically go to beach clubs, rent beach chairs or do their tanning on a boat deck.
+Just one thing to note from the California girl – there are no sandy beaches in Croatia, on the islands or anywhere.
+They are pebble beaches and still beautiful.
+People typically rent beach chairs for more comfort, go to beach clubs, or do their tanning on a boat deck.
+It was all wonderful but I’m telling you so you don’t keep looking for them like I did.

 Best Time for a Croatia Island Hopping Holiday